imagej/imagej.github.io/_pages/plugins/snt/manual.md

 {% include clear%}

--   {% include bc content='Skeletonize...'%} Outputs a binary image that is a topographic skeleton, ie, it generates an empty (zero-filled) image of the same dimensions of the one being traced, then paints a pixel at each node coordinates following the topographic rules of bitmap skeletons in which fork points, tips and slab voxels are determined by voxel connectivity.
+-   {% include bc path='Skeletonize...'%} Outputs a binary image that is a topographic skeleton, ie, it generates an empty (zero-filled) image of the same dimensions of the one being traced, then paints a pixel at each node coordinates following the topographic rules of bitmap skeletons in which fork points, tips and slab voxels are determined by voxel connectivity.
     -   *Roi filtering*
         -   *None*
         -   *Convert only segments contained by ROI*